Irish Wheelchair Association Privacy and Cookies Statement

 Yes, IWA have a legitimate interest in collecting and processing of your personal data for the administration of your IWA Membership and to comply with Company Law.

-(We rely on GDPR Article 6 1 (F) to process your standard information, name, address, and Article 9 2(B) to process any sensitive data, such as medical data.)
+IWA rely on GDPR Article 6 1 (f) to process your standard information such as name, address, contact details:

 Where does IWA get this information?